The Harami Candlestick

 What it signals:

 After a long black day at the low end of a downtrend, a white candlestick opens higher than the previous day’s close.
 The price is driven up, as many shorts are covered, which encourages further buy-ins.
-If the second day is a doji, the pattern would be known as a Harami-Cross candlestick pattern, and is more potent of a signal.
-The-Harami indicator should be confirmed with the next trading day’s candlestick following the reversal trend.
-The Harami pattern is also the first two days of the Three Inside Up pattern.

 This pattern is a more reliable addition to the standard-Harami-pattern.
 The third day is confirmation of the bullish trend reversal.